RakhithJK/dbeaver-dbeaver-wiki/Task-Scheduler.md

 ![](images/ug/tools/task-schedule-settings.png)
 ![](images/ug/tools/task-schedule-settings-monthly.png)

 To schedule the task, click on the Schedule button.
-If everything is configured correctly you will see the confirmation dialog:
+If everything is configured correctly, you will see the confirmation dialog:

 ![](images/ug/tools/task-schedule-success.png)

-If anything goes wrong you will see an error message dialog.
+If anything goes wrong, you will see an error message dialog.
 Error details can be viewed in the [Error Log](Log-files) view.

-You can change scheduler settings at any moment by choosing Edit scheduled task command from the context menu.
+You can change the scheduler settings at any moment by choosing Edit scheduled task command from the context menu.
 You can also cancel the schedule by clicking on Remove schedule.

 ### macOS or GNU/Linux
-The first thing you need to open the tasks view.
+You first need to open the tasks view.
 There are three ways to do that:

 1. Database -> Tasks -> Database Tasks
    ![](images/ug/tools/task-schedule-macos-tasks_view-1.png)